Boston, Sleaford and Midland Counties Railway: Opening from Sleaford to Boston

 The second part of the line was inspected by Captain Tyler on 31 March, but he was not satisfied, requiring the electric telegraph to be installed, the junction and signalman's stage at Boston to be completed, clocks at stations, a ballast pit near Sleaford to be fenced, contractors' gear removed, a safe method of working to be determined by the GNR, and iron spikes instead of wooden trenails used to secure chairs to sleepers.
 On his second visit he was satisfied that these conditions had been fulfilled.
 This section opened on 12 or 13 April 1859.
 The single line was to be worked in two sections by staff and ticket.
 The opening day was marred by a mishap when the 3.10 p.m. passenger train from Grantham ran into some coal wagons at Sleaford, which were being shunted from one side of the line to the other by coal merchants' men without the permission of railway staff.

 Absorbed by the GNR

-The Boston, Sleaford and Midland Counties Railway was absorbed by the Great Northern Railway, by an Act of 25 July 1864, effective on 1 January 1865.
+The Boston, Sleaford and Midland Counties Railway was absorbed by the Great Northern Railway, by the Great Northern Railway (Lincoln to Bourn) Act 1864 (27 & 28 Vict. c. ccxlii) of 25 July 1864, effective on 1 January 1865.

 The line had been built as a single line, but it was progressively doubled; the whole line was double by 1881.